 The PTA Program is constantly changing and improving to meet the demands of a dynamic marketplace.
-However, when changes occur in admissions standards, general education/prerequisites or program classes, the changes are first communicated through the WSCC and PTA Program websites.
+However, when changes occur in admissions standards, general education or program courses, the changes are first communicated through the WSCC and PTA Program websites.
 It will also be published in the online WSCC catalog.
-Changes of this type usually involve a transition year in which either old or new prerequisite requirements are acceptable for program admission consideration.
+Changes of this type usually involve a transition year in which either old or new general education requirements are acceptable for program admission consideration.
 Visit the websites often for the most up-to-date information and the earliest possible notification of changes should they occur.